karashiiro/FFXIVAddressInfo/README.md

 # FFXIVAddressInfo
-A C# package with FFXIV data center addresses.
+A C# package with FFXIV data center addresses, scraped from [Is XIV Up](https://is.xivup.com/adv).

 ## Installation
 `Install-Package FFXIVAddressInfo` or other methods as described [here](https://www.nuget.org/packages/FFXIVAddressInfo/).